byu-magicc/UBLOX_read_2/README.md

 # UBLOX_read_2

-A library for parsing UBLOX packets and interfacing with UBLOX gps receivers in ROS2.
+A library for parsing UBLOX packets and interfacing with UBLOX RTK GPS receivers in ROS2.
 It has been designed for use with the M8N and F9P GNSS receivers.

 This library provides rather basic functionality and is designed to work under a linux environment, however it should probably work in Windows or Mac as it uses the cross-platform async_comm library as the serial interface.

 The UBX parsing functionality is abstracted into a library for easy integration in other projects.
 Example usage is given in the main.cpp file.

 Derived from https://github.com/byu-magicc/UBLOX_read which is the ROS1 version of this library.

+Find additional software documentation here: https://wiki.magiccvs.byu.edu/#!sw_guides/ublox_read.md

+Find additional hardware documentation here: https://wiki.magiccvs.byu.edu/#!hw_guides/ublox_f9p.md, https://wiki.magiccvs.byu.edu/#!hw_guides/c94_m8p.md

 ## Cloning the package